JeffersonLab/remoll-run/README.md

 ```
 You can test whether this was successfull with `singularity --version`.
 You can add this line to your `.login` file and it will be run every time you log in.

-To install singularity v2.4 or higher on your own Linux, follow their [installation instructions](http://singularity.lbl.gov/install-linux).
-Other systems are supported as well, though your mileage may vary.
+To install singularity v2.4 or higher on your own Linux system, follow their [installation instructions](http://singularity.lbl.gov/install-linux).
+Other operating systems are supported as well, though your mileage may vary.

-## Running simulations
+## Running simulations (quickstart)
 To run the provided example macro (10k Møller scattering events with reasonable defaults), copy the following commands:
 ```
 git clone https://github.com/JeffersonLab/remoll-run.git